-The commercial type name of each major configuration varies with the package type as indicated by the variable pp and with the Security IC Embedded Software as indicated by the variables rr and ff.
-Variables Y and o identify the activation of the firmware emulations MIFARE Plus and MIFARE DESFire which are not part of this evaluation.
-The number 9 is used as Fab identifier and C references to the silicon Version also available at major configuration naming as VC.
-The variables are replaced according to the rules in Table 7.
+The commercial type name of each major configuration varies with the interface type (either C or D configuration) as indicated by the variable x, and EEPROM size range as indicated by the variable eee, and with the package type as indicated by the variable pp, and with the Security IC Embedded Software as indicated by the variables rr and ff.
+Variables y and y identify the activation of the firmware emulations MIFARE Plus and MIFARE DESFire which are not part of the evaluation of the P6021P VB.
+The variable y mas manufactoring site code is '9' for the TSMC Fab identifier.
+The variable y contains the Mask/Firmware Version Code, which is y for TSMC based products, also available at major configuration naming as VB.
+The variables are replaced according to the rules in Table 11.

-Table 7.
+Table 11.
 Variable definitions for commercial type names

-Variable Definition Y Emulation Option Configuration for Dual Interface Types (alpha numeric), e.g. 'M' for MIFARE Plus. pp(p) Package delivery type (alpha numeric, last character optional), e.g. "A4" for MOB4 module. rr ROM code number, which identifies the ROM mask. ff FabKey number, which identifies the EEPROM content at TOE delivery.
-(0) Size of EEPROM area for firmware emulation, e.g. '2' 2kByte MIFARE Plus Emulation, optional for Dual Interface Types.
-In case no firmware emulation is activated for a commercial type this character is left blank.
+Variable Definition Definition Х Interface and Interface and feature configuration identifier, as currently defined, e.g.: x=C: Asymmetric and symmetric cryptography implemented, ISO/IEC 7816 contact interface x=D: Asymmetric and symmetric cryptography implemented, ISO/IEC 7816 contact + ISO/IEC14443 contactless interface eee Indication of the ne Non-Volatile memory size in KB eee = 081: For example: 80 KByte EEPROM implemented.
+This "eee" figure may be increased by "+1", "+2" or "+3" in case of a different family member with same Non-Volatile memory size.
+See the Data Sheet [9] for details on all Non-Volatile memory size configuration. у Emulation Cor Emulation Configuration identifier y = P: P: no Emulation implemented pp(p) Package deliv very type (alpha numeric, last character optional), e.g. 'A4' for MOB4 module. rr ROM code nu ROM code number, which identifies the ROM mask. ff FabKey numb FabKey number, which identifies the EEPROM content at TOE delivery.
+(0) OM area for firmware emulation, e.g. '2' 2 KByte MIFARE Plus Emulation, optional for Duales.
+In case no firmware emulation is activated for a commercial type this character is left